The BE(YOU)FULL Philosophy defines the principles behind the method. It explains why the framework exists and how it supports human development.

 Framework 2: The BE(YOU)FULL Agency Framework

-Agency is the ability to make choices, take action, and believe that your actions matter.
+Agency is the ability to make decisions, take action, and influence outcomes.

 Key Principles